coopermaa/awesome-rack/README.md

 * [Rack::PerftoolsProfiler](https://github.com/bhb/rack-perftools_profiler) - Middleware for profiling Rack-compatible apps using
   [perftools.rb](http://github.com/tmm1/perftools.rb)
 * [Bugsnag](https://github.com/bugsnag/bugsnag-ruby) - The Bugsnag Notifier for Ruby gives you instant notification of exceptions thrown from your Rails, Sinatra, Rack or plain Ruby app
+* [Better Errors](https://github.com/rstacruz/better_errors) - Better Errors replaces the standard Rails error page with a much better and more useful error page.
+It is also usable outside of Rails in any Rack app as Rack middleware.

 > Middlewares for Protection